tchiahsu/interactive-adventure-game/README.md

 3. **Rebuild the JAR**(see next section).

 ### Rebuilding the JAR
-If you modify any resources or code, in IntelliJ, go to `Build > Build Artifacts > Adventure_Game_5004.jar > Rebuild`
+If you modify any resources or code, in IntelliJ, go to:
+`Build > Build Artifacts > Adventure_Game_5004.jar > Rebuild`

 ## Project Structure
 ```